deepanshubajaj/Reportrix-WebApp/README.md

 ##

 <p align="center">
-  *Snapshots of the running Application*
+  *Snapshots of the Running Application*
 </p>

 ---